 - The privacy & security conscious

-Beginners will likely need a system which doesn't require the use of the command line.
-A friendly user interface is also crucial.
-Here are our two recommended options for beginners' best Linux distro 2017:
+Beginners will likely need a linux distro which doesn’t require the use of the command line.
+A friendly linux desktop environment is also crucial.
+Here are our two recommended options for beginners’ best Linux distro 2023, Ubuntu and Linux Mint:

 For new users, Ubuntu is as accessible as it gets.
-It's a complete OS solution and boasts the most significant community support framework in the whole distro world.
+It’s a complete OS solution based on Debian and boasts the most significant community support framework in the whole linux distro world.

 In fact, across public and OpenStack clouds, Ubuntu is the world’s most popular operating system.
 It’s clear to see why: